sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-gmail/spa-use-google-workspace-gmail.md

     <!-- border -->![Test result](20.png)

-    After searching in Gmail for the email(s), the automation will read the email(s) found, store the attachement(s) if any in your Drive and send a reply to a specified recipient from your gmail account.
+    After searching in Gmail for the email(s), the automation will read the email(s) found, store the attachment(s) if any in your Drive and send a reply to a specified recipient from your gmail account.

     <!-- border -->![Test result](21.png)
 ---